 What Is The Standard Procedure to Modify Child Support in Arizona?

-You may use the standard procedure to modify child support by filing a written petition with the court requesting a modification of child support if you are able to allege that a substantial and continuing change in circumstances has occurred since the date the prior child support order was entered by the court.
+You may use the standard procedure to modify child support by filing a written petition with the court requesting a modification of child support if you can allege that a substantial and continuing change in circumstances has occurred since the date the court entered the prior child support order.

 - A raise or cut in the salary or other regular income of either parent;